-Stephen Gin has been a Bowen and body therapy practitioner since 1995.
-He was initially trained in Bowen therapy in Townsville, Australia by Glen Stammers and has undergone subsequent trainings over the years with Elaine and Ossie Rentch, John Wilks and Louise Tremblay.
+I have been a Bowen and body therapy practitioner since 1995 and was initially trained in Bowen therapy in Townsville Australia by Glen Stammers, over the years I have undergone subsequent training’s with Elaine and Ossie Rentch (Founders of Bowtech ) John Wilks and Louise Tremblay.

-In 2000, Steve returned to NZ and set up his private practice.
-He also undertook training in craniosacral therapy, ortho-bionomy and myofascial release techniques.
+In 2000 I returned to NZ and set up my private practice.
+It was at this time I also decided to train in craniosacral therapy, ortho-bionomy and myofascial release techniques.

-In 2007–2014 he was employed at the Mangere Refugee Resettlement Centre with the Refugee As Survivors (RAS) NGO.
-It was here that he had the opportunity to treat refugee clients.
-Some of these clients had been subjected to severe traumatic incidents and it was in this environment that he was able to refine his therapeutic interventions.
+In 2007–2014 I was employed at the Mangere Refugee Resettlement Centre with the Refugee As Survivors (RAS) NGO.
+It was here that I had the opportunity to treat refugee clients.
+Some of these clients had been subjected to severe traumatic incidents and it was in this environment that I was able to refine my therapeutic interventions.

-The knowledge of this theory is particularly helpful for treating those of us with stress and anxiety as there are certain interventions that the therapist can do help aid our system to move up and down this hierarchical system from shut down mode (dorsal vagal) and fight or flight (sympathetic mode) to our social engagement co-regulation (ventral vagal) mode.
+The knowledge of this theory is particularly helpful for treating those of us with stress and anxiety as there are certain interventions that I use that help aid our system to move up and down this hierarchical system from shut down mode (dorsal vagal) and fight or flight (sympathetic mode) to our social engagement co-regulation (ventral vagal) mode.

-Professional development training at RAS enabled Steve to attend seminars by Professor Bessel Van Der Kolk, a post-traumatic stress disorder (PTSD) specialist.
-He also trained with Tom Nessar with HeartMath biofeedback units to assist heart coherence levels.
-Steve also studied trauma release exercises (TRE) with David Bercelli.
+Also I was luckily enough to do some Professional development training whilst at RAS that included world renown Professor Bessel Van Der Kolk, a post-traumatic stress disorder (PTSD) specialist.
+I also trained with Tom Nessar with HeartMath biofeedback units to assist heart coherence levels and also studied trauma release exercises (TRE) with David Bercelli.

-Stephen was born in New Zealand and is of Chinese ancestry.
-In his spare time he enjoys listening to jazz and world music, tramping in the New Zealand bush and is a practitioner of Qi Gong and yoga.
+I was born in New Zealand of Chinese ancestry.
+I love listening to jazz and world music, tramping in the New Zealand bush and I also enjoy Qi Gong and yoga.

 Phone Stephen on 021 335 554